 - Activity 1 Selection of 2-3 demonstration buildings, from which one will be ideally a new construction and at least 1-2 requiring substantial building retrofit.
-The following building types will be considered: residential buildings (typical multi-family house, floor area between 2,500-3,000 m), office or service buildings at SOCAR's Eco Park or Oil Rock industrial settlement (approx. 1,000 m) and/or an administrative & service building at "Azerkimya" Production Unit in Sumgayit (ca. 5,800 m).
+The following building types will be considered: residential buildings (typical multi-family house, floor area between 2,500-3,000 m2), office or service buildings at SOCAR's Eco Park or Oil Rock industrial settlement (approx. 1,000 m2) and/or an administrative & service building at "Azerkimya" Production Unit in Sumgayit (ca. 5,800 m2)6.
 New or existing buildings are either developed by SOCAR, are under their ownership or regular building maintenance (in case of existing buildings).
 Implementation shall ideally commence in the years 2015-2016 to allow finalization and monitoring of new/retrofitted buildings during the project implementation period. - Activity 2 Developing preliminary design concept for each building type: based on feasibility studies for each building a preliminary design concept will be developed including energy certificates for the new/refurbished buildings, based on international best-practice and adapted to the Azeri conditions and climatic zone together with support and experience from international architects/planners to reflect integrated building design approach (IBDA) together with a significant improvement in building energy performance and use of improved building materials and technology; - Activity 3 Design and construct at least two demonstration buildings (matter of available budget) to illustrate compliance with the proposed technologies and integrated building design practice, practical use of renewable energy, and showcase the new approaches and technologies in the Azeri building sector.
 SOCAR as owner of the demonstration buildings will be involved as main investor; GEF project will be covering incremental costs, i.e. additional costs of design requirements for improved energy performance against existing business-as-usual, including selection of technologies for energy management in buildings as well as renewable energy applications.
 Green building technologies applied within demonstration projects will highlight the savings from strategic use of use of insulation, better windows, and enhanced heating/cooling systems e.g. solar thermal installations (hot water supply), solar PV, heat pumps (heating, ventilation and cooling), etc. to demonstrate a variety of existing technologies that could be possibly introduced to the Azerbaijani market that directly impact energy bills and realization of cost savings. - Activity 4 Monitoring energy performance of demonstration buildings: covering at least one full year (including a winter and a summer season to reflect energy consumption during different periods of the year).
-Energy consumption will be measured using typical monitoring devices (heat & electricity meters, monitoring & control software), calculating energy savings and emissions reductions from the project and preparing a report on the measurement of savings for replication and awareness purposes.
+Energy consumption will be measured using typical monitoring devices (heat & electricity meters, monitoring & control software), calculating energy savings and emissions reductions from the project and preparing a report on the measurement of savings for replication and awareness purposes. - Activity 5 Awareness raising and capacity building among building designers and users.
+Architects and designers involved in the implementation of demonstration buildings will be trained on topics such as integrated building design practices & technologies, implementation of energy audits in buildings including energy certificates as well as building energy management systems.
+As a part of dissemination activities within the NAMA, green building certifications for demonstration projects (e.g. according LEED7 or GreenBuilding standard) will be foreseen.